kriss3/dotNetPlaygound/README.md

 - Playing with Guard clauses i.e. Ardalis lib;
 - Regular and Custom guards for Null and specific i out checkn
 - Property based testing;
+- Working on Refit (learning new http client library);